jadecobra/python_tdd_exercises/ASSERTION_ERROR.md

     ```python
             assert True is not None
     ```
-    the terminal shows passing tests
+    the terminal reveals passing tests
 - #### <span style="color:red">**RED**</span>: make it fail
     let us add a variation of the above statement using the identical `unittest.TestCase` method to `test_assertion_errors_with_none`
     ```python